flenniken/statictea/docs/runFunction.md

 # funValues

-Create a list of the values in a dictionary.
+Create a list of the values in the specified dictionary.

 * p1: dictionary
 * return: list